 - Prurigo nodules (pemphigoid nodularis)

 - Clear or cloudy, yellowish or bloodstained blister fluid

 - Milia in healed areas

-Bullous pemphigoid may be localized to one area, or widespread on the trunk and proximal limbs.
+Bullous pemphigoid typically involves the flexor aspects of the limbs.
+It may be localised to one area, or widespread on the trunk and proximal limbs.

 - Frequently it affects the skin around skin folds.

 - Blisters inside the mouth and in genital sites are uncommon.